kmundnic/TripletEmbeddings.jl/README.md

 # Note
 This package has been deprecated.
-It is needed for the code in https://www.github.com/kmundnic/PRL2019.

 # TripletEmbeddings.jl
 This is a Julia 1.0 implementation of Triplet Embeddings.
 Currently, the following algorithms are implemented: